rice2k/Graal-Gmap-Generater-PHp/README.md

 - **JavaScript** for client-side validation and dynamic theming (dark/light mode)

 ### Live Demo
 You can see a live demo of the GMAP Generator [here](http://yourdomain.com/generatelevels.php).
+(Down at the moment)

 ### Requirements